 Valerie Diaz Leroy—Director of Program

-Valerie Diaz Leroy (she/her) is in her 1st year at PSCS and holds over 20 years experience in education.
-She is a Boston College graduate and spent 14 years teaching in independent schools, including 13 years at Shorecrest Preparatory School in St. Petersburg.
-She is certified in Conflict Transformation through Imani Works, a non-governmental organization of the United Nations.
-Val is an instructional coach focused on culturally responsive practices and historical fidelity.
-She is also a curriculum developer focused on equitable representation and Restorative Practices.
-She is focused on collaborative impact, decolonizing education, mentorship, and youth empowerment.
+Valerie Diaz Leroy (she/her) is entering her 2nd year at PSCS and holds over 20 years experience in education.
+She spent 14 years teaching in independent schools, including 13 years at Shorecrest Preparatory School in St. Petersburg, FL.
+She is certified in Conflict Transformation through Imani Works, a non-governmental organization of the United Nations and has been trained/holds certification in Creative Facilitation, Youth Mental Health First Aid, restorative practices, neuro-divergent teaching/administrative strategies, racial and gender equity and identity facilitation, and organizational leadership.

 Read MoreHannah Blacksin–Teaching Staff